janxdu/Blog/source/_posts/UsageOfSemaphoreInJava.md

             }
         }
 ```
 Then we analysis `doAcquireSharedInterruptibly()` , when the thread's acquirement is failed, it has to wait in a FIFO chain through `addWaiter()`.
 If it becomes the header in chain, trying to acquire again.
 If acquires successes, then sets head of queue to be the node and try to signal next queued node.
 If it fails, checks and updates status for a node that failed to acquire, while parks and checks interrupt at the same time.
-If some problem happened on the whloe process, it will cancel the node's acquire.
+If some problem happened on the whole process, it will cancel the node's acquire.
 ```
 private void doAcquireSharedInterruptibly(int arg)
         throws InterruptedException {